 WOOD.
 Yes, yes-but why in the world have you left your cabs?

 POPPY.
 Have you got the licence?
-Where's the Registrar?
+Where is the Registrar?

 WOOD.
 In one moment-he'll be here directly.
 I'm going to fetch him-wait.
+(Exit WOODPECKER)